|1912||(May) Italian troops occupy Rhodes.|

 the state of the nation.

 The aggressive mentality which developed in Italy during the Fascist period is summarized by the monument to Scanderbeg.
-The statue of Marcus Aurelius was for centuries the model for all equestrian statues: the emperor who spent most of his life in the battlefields chose to be portrayed in a peaceful attitude; Emperor Augustus whose legions did not refrain from the cruellest massacres, was usually portrayed as a pacifier.
+The statue of Marcus Aurelius was for centuries the model for all equestrian statues: the Emperor, who spent most of his life in the battlefields, chose to be portrayed in a peaceful attitude; Emperor Augustus whose legions did not refrain from the cruellest massacres, was often portrayed as Pontifex Maximus.
 Emperor Trajan was celebrated in his honorary column in the act of delivering speeches or accepting the surrender of the enemy and never in personally taking part in a fight.